0122345/To_Do_a_List/README.md

 User authentication with Firebase
 Create, update, and delete to-do items
 Responsive design

-💻 Tech Stack
+## 💻 Tech Stack

-Next.js
+- Next.js
-Firebase
+- Firebase
-React
+- React
-TypeScript
-Material-UI
+- TailwindCss
+- Firebase
+- next/auth

-📚 Setup
+## 📚 Setup

-Install dependencies:
+### Install dependencies:
 bash
 Copy code
 npm install

 Create a Firebase project and add the configuration to firebase.js.
 Start the development server:

 bash
 Copy code
 npm run dev

 Open http://localhost:3000 in your browser.

-📝 Usage
+## 📝 Usage

 Sign up or log in to access the to-do list.
 Create a new to-do item by clicking the "Add" button.
 Update a to-do item by clicking the "Edit" button.
 Delete a to-do item by clicking the "Delete" button.

 📸 Screenshots

 To-Do List Web App Screenshot

 📄 License
-MIT
+This licence is liccenced under the MIT